DrCBrennan-Rich/Bumps-Fitting/README.md

 set MPLBACKEND=SVG

 #### Things to work on ####
-Exporting both vector and raster images after fitting (the Bumps default are pngs)
+Exporting both vector and raster images after fitting (the Bumps default are pngs) Vectorise ballistic fit